bernardpeh/QuickCommerce/README.md

 </VirtualHost>
 ```

-* Edit configuration parameters in the install script. see /home/httpd/setup/install.sh
+* Edit configuration parameters in the install script and run it. see /home/httpd/setup/install.sh
-* Run the install script.

 ```
-cd path_to_your_wordpress_install/setup/install.sh
+cd /home/httpd/QuickCommerce/setup/install.sh
 // edit the params and run it
 ./install.sh
 ```